 Time is an essential asset for both the learner and the instructor, not to mention the money a company saves with optimal training.
 Opting for blended education will provide all parties with just what they need.
 Employees will be able to assimilate the information at their own pace and at their most convenient time (even while commuting).
 The instructors will have more time to focus on teaching since assessments will be handled by the eLearning platform (LMS).
-And managers will sleep better at night knowing their employees are in good hands, honing valuable skills to reach new business goals.
+Managers will sleep better at night knowing their employees are in good hands, honing valuable skills to reach new business goals.

-3. Helps tailor constructive and personalized feedback
+3. Helps tailor constructive and personalised feedback

 eLearning platforms (LMS) provide instructors with reporting tools that give them a clear picture of the learners’ performance.
 This way, they can adjust the learning material to enhance the performance of each group of learners.
-Additionally, it helps instructors to piece together personalized feedback as gathered from the objective statistics on the LMS, along with their personal observations.
+Additionally, it helps instructors to piece together personalised feedback as gathered from the objective statistics on the LMS, along with their personal observations.

 4. Adds more depth to the courses

 Multiple channels of distribution (offline and online) and multiple approaches (individual and group learning) offer additional layers of meaning, stimulating information retention.
 Learners have reported that they experience increased motivation in a blended learning classroom due to its versatility and entertainment.
 This allows for a more profound understanding of the information as students explore all its facets.